Your nonprofit branding is a huge part of your overall success. And no, we don’t just mean your logo.

 - Providing Clear Communication & Messaging.
 Rebranding doesn’t always mean changing just your visual brand.
-A clear mission with matching messaging guidelines helps your audience (and your internal team) understand what donations can do to support your mission.
+A clear mission with matching messaging guidelines helps your audience (and your internal team) better understand your mission.
+This clarity leads to more donations.

 - Increasing Your Revenue.
 If your rebrand speaks to your audience, they will respond positively.
-A study done with over 350 nonprofits had the majority receive an increase in donations followed by a recent rebrand.
+A study done with over 350 nonprofits showed that the majority receive an increase in donations followed by a recent rebrand.

-Whether you are just getting started with a rebrand or planning to launch your nonprofit for the first time, we hope these lessons from real nonprofit organizations will inspire your process.
+Whether you are just getting started with a rebrand or planning to launch your nonprofit for the first time, we’ve got you.
+We hope these lessons from real nonprofit organizations will inspire your process.

 Lesson #1: Rebrand for a Reason

 You may have heard advice like, “Nonprofits need a full rebrand every five years.”
 This statement could not be farther from the truth!
-The reasons for changing your nonprofit branding should be rooted in one of two things: addressing a problem that your current brand does not solve or address an opportunity on the nonprofit level.
+The reasons for changing your nonprofit branding should be rooted in one of two things.
+The first is addressing a problem that your current brand does not solve.
+The second is addressing an opportunity on the nonprofit level.

-The Ulman Foundation is a great example of recognizing a problem with their brand and using it as an opportunity to strengthen their mission.
+The Ulman Foundation recognized a problem with their brand and used it as an opportunity to strengthen their mission.

 When the Ulman Foundation was first created, they started with the name “The Ulman Cancer Fund For Young Adults.”
-In the last 20 years, they have grown to include various sub-brands for races, fundraising events, and services.
-At some of these events, people who were heavily involved did not recognize the name “Ulman” because of the variety of sub-brands they created.
+In the last 20 years, they have grown to include various sub-brands for events and services.
+At some of these events, people who were heavily involved did not recognize the name “Ulman.”
+This was because of the variety of sub-brands they created.

 The Ulman Foundation announced their name change in 2018.
-They used the name change and new visuals as a chance to revisit the history of their organization.
-The rebrand focused on the work that they have done in the past to lead them to where they are now, the oldest and largest nonprofit organization in the country focused on young cancer patients and families.
+They used their rebrand as a chance to revisit the history of their organization.
+The rebrand focused on the work that they have done in the past to lead them to where they are now.
+What are they?
+The oldest and largest nonprofit organization in the country focused on young cancer patients and families.

 When people think of rebranding, they are often worried about losing the history of their organization.
-This is an excellent example of how you can highlight your history while still moving your organization forward.
+This is an excellent example of how you can highlight your history while still moving forward.

 Lesson #2: Include Your Audience & Supporters

-Your audience is a huge part of who you are as a nonprofit organization.
+Your audience is a huge part of who you are as a nonprofit.
 When your brand is no longer connecting to and effectively reaching your audience, you have a problem.

-This became a huge issue for Big Brothers Big Sisters of America when they found that they were no longer effectively reaching one of their most important audiences — young prospective mentors.
-They started an extensive research process that supported their decision to revive their well-known brand.
+This became a huge issue for Big Brothers Big Sisters of America.
+They found that they were no longer effectively reaching one of their most important audiences — young prospective mentors.
+They started an extensive research process.
+The decision?
+They needed to revive their well-known brand.

 Their research included over eighty interviews with Bigs, Littles, match support specialists, board members, donors, and guardians.
-The interviews helped them to understand better the changes that needed to be made to better engage with their desired audience.
+The interviews helped them to understand better the changes to better engage with their desired audience.
 These interviews lead to changes to their logo, colors, and messaging to young mentors.

-The input from their wide-variety of stakeholders helped them create informed decisions around the logo and messaging to create the impact they were hoping for, a great engagement with young prospective mentors.
+The input from their wide variety of stakeholders helped them create informed decisions around the logo and messaging.
+This helped them to create the impact they were hoping for, a great engagement with young prospective mentors.

 Lesson #3: Match Your Website to Your Mission

-Your website is often the first touch-point of your organization, especially during this increasingly digital time.
+Your website is often the first touch-point of your organization.
+This is now more important than ever in this increasingly digital time.
 A clear, consistent brand is a foundational element to establishing your nonprofit’s presence and amplifying your mission.

 The Todd & Stephanie Schnick Foundation is a great example of the importance of matching your website to your mission.